Mitch Wishnowsky: College career

-He played college football for the Santa Barbara City Vaqueros and Utah Utes.
+Wishnowsky played college football for the Santa Barbara City Vaqueros and Utah Utes.
 He won the Ray Guy Award and was a unanimous All-American in 2016, finishing second in FBS in punting average (47.7 yards) and first in punts downed inside the opponent's 10-yard line (17).
-His 2017 season was only slightly less successful, with a 43.9-yard punting average and 10 punts downed inside the 10.
+Wishnowsky's 2017 season was only slightly less successful, with a 43.9-yard punting average and 10 punts downed inside the 10.